-Talk the Poem is a national poetry recitation competition for students aged 13 to 18, which was launched between February and May 2016.
-This competition is to be an annual event which will provide the opportunity and space for students to meaningfully engage with Caribbean and British poetry, written between the early 20th century and the present time.
+Talk the Poem is a national poetry recitation competition for students aged 13 to 19, which was launched between February and May 2016.
+This competition is an annual event which will provide the opportunity and space for students to meaningfully engage with Caribbean and British poetry, written between the early 20th century and the present time.

-Through memorization and recitation of these poems, Jamaican high and junior high school students will experience the pleasure of learning and reciting poems which have helped to both shape and articulate their colonial and postcolonial history.
-This engagement with poems of various genres will allow students to connect with a variety of worlds, emotions and figures present in the poems with which they will engage.
-The focus of this competition is on the presentation of the poem through the spoken word, without the use of props, costume or dramatic performance.
+Through memorization and recitation of these poems, Jamaican secondary school students will experience the pleasure of learning and reciting poems which have helped to both shape and articulate their history.
+This engagement with poems of various genres will allow students to connect with a variety of worlds, emotions, and figures.
+The competition focuses on the spoken word.
+It requires the recitation of poems, through the use of students’ interpretative skills, without the use of props, costume or dramatic performance.
 Although this is an independent competition, the idea and structure of ‘Talk the Poem’ were inspired by the dynamic Poetry By Heart competition which takes place in the UK annually and which showcases the talent of young people across Britain.

 Each student will be required to memorize and recite two poems at the school and county level and three poems (including the two completed at the school and county levels) at the national level.
+One poem must be selected from the Caribbean anthology and the other poem must be selected from the British anthology.
 Teachers will be expected to host and identify judges for their own competitions at the school level (with guidance from the ‘Talk the Poem’ Executive Committee).
-At the county and national levels, students will be evaluated by a team of judges made up of poets, language and literature educators, and other qualified individuals in the Arts.
+At the county and national levels, students will be evaluated by a team of judges made up of poets, language and literature educators, and other qualified individuals in the Arts and Creative Writing.